 (B) The board of education of each municipal school district annually shall adopt a differentiated salary schedule for teachers based upon performance as described in division (D) of this section.
 The board also annually shall adopt a differentiated salary schedule for principals based upon performance as described in division (D) of this section.

-For each teacher or principal hired on or after the effective date of this section, the board shall determine the teacher's or principal's initial placement on the applicable salary schedule based on years of experience and area of licensure and any other factors the board considers appropriate.
-For each teacher hired prior to the effective date of this section, the board shall initially place the teacher on the applicable salary schedule so that the teacher's annual salary on the schedule is comparable to the teacher's annual salary for the school year immediately prior to the school year covered by the schedule.
-For each principal hired prior to the effective date of this section, the board shall initially place the principal on the applicable salary schedule consistent with the principal's employment contract.
+For each teacher or principal hired on or after October 1, 2012, the board shall determine the teacher's or principal's initial placement on the applicable salary schedule based on years of experience and area of licensure and any other factors the board considers appropriate.
+For each teacher hired prior to October 1, 2012, the board shall initially place the teacher on the applicable salary schedule so that the teacher's annual salary on the schedule is comparable to the teacher's annual salary for the school year immediately prior to the school year covered by the schedule.
+For each principal hired prior to October 1, 2012, the board shall initially place the principal on the applicable salary schedule consistent with the principal's employment contract.

 (C) The salary of a teacher shall not be reduced unless such reduction is accomplished as part of a negotiated collective bargaining agreement.
 The salary of a principal shall not be reduced during the term of the principal's employment contract unless such reduction is by mutual agreement of the board and the principal or is part of a uniform plan affecting the entire district.

 (D) For purposes of the schedules, the board shall measure a teacher's or principal's performance by considering all of the following:

 (1) The level of license issued under section 3319.22 of the Revised Code that the teacher or principal holds;

 (2) Whether the teacher or principal is a highly qualified teacher, as defined in section 3319.074 of the Revised Code;

 (3) Ratings received by the teacher or principal on performance evaluations conducted under section 3311.80 or 3311.84 of the Revised Code;